S-Nithish-Kumar/Biofeedback_device_for_speech_modulation/README.md

 ### 2. Objectives:
 <ul>
-<li><div>People with Neuro vocal disorders seem to modulate their voice better during speech exercises under the
+<li><div align="justify">People with Neuro vocal disorders seem to modulate their voice better during speech exercises under the
 supervision of a therapist.
 It shows that people with such a disorder can respond well to feedback provided with an assistive device that will substitute for the therapist, enabling individuals to modulate their voices.</div></li>
-<li><div>This project aims to design and develop a prototype for providing vibrotactile feedback based on ambient
+<li><div align="justify">This project aims to design and develop a prototype for providing vibrotactile feedback based on ambient
 noise to modulate the speech intensity of an individual.</div></li>
 </ul>